nikoladimitroff/slides/slides/programming-in-ue4-is-better.md

 - Engines can't excel at everything so they must be extendable
 - True extensibility imposible without source code
 - I've seen people completely change the look of their UE4 editor
-- Lumberyard:
-  - can't post custom rendering tasks
+- Lumberyard: can't post custom rendering tasks
-- CryEngine:
-  - extending the editor is done by writing MFC in THEIR files
+- CryEngine: extending the editor is done by writing MFC in THEIR files
-- Unity3D:
-  - can't run OpenGL on Windows
+- Unity3D: can't run OpenGL on Windows
-Code Consistency is just as important
-UE4's modules Vs. Unity's plugins
+- UE4's modules Vs. Unity's plugins
 - Feature time comparison
 - Bug fixes!
+- The culling fix, 6 hours

 --- VERTICAL SLIDE ---